Enterprise Trust Center Security Request Security Materials

 Provide your provider keys to the gateway

-Anthropic / OpenAI / Google / Groq / Perplexity keys live server-side in the gateway, never in your client code.
+Anthropic / OpenAI / Google / xAI / Perplexity keys live server-side in the gateway, never in your client code.
 Per-provider quota and routing rules are configured once.

 Step 3 · Switch base URL